dmitry-ivanov/laravel-helper-functions/README.md

     composer require illuminated/helper-functions
     ```

-2. Now you are ready to go?...
-To be continued...
+2. That's it!
+Now you can use any of provided helper functions.